rarible/sdk/README.md

 //Fetch activity (events) by the Item sdk.apis.activity.getActivitiesByItem({ type: ["TRANSFER"], contract, tokenId })

-//etc... pls explore SDK apis and openapi docs
+//etc. Please explore SDK APIs and openAPI docs
 ```

 ### Executing actions

 You can use SDK to create(mint), trade, transfer, burn NFTs.
 All actions are handled in the same manner:
 - you invoke function from SDK (e.g.: [mint](#mint))
-- async function returns so-called PrepareResponse (it's different for different actions)
+- async function returns the so-called PrepareResponse (it's different for different actions)
-- this PrepareResponse contains all needed information to show user a form (for example, response for sell contains all supported currency types)
+- this PrepareResponse contains all needed information to show the user a form (for example, response for sell contains all supported currency types)
-- collect input from the user (show form and let user enter the data)
+- collect input from the user (show form and let the user enter the data)
 - pass this data to submit [Action](https://github.com/rarible/ts-common/tree/master/packages/action)

-You can find more information about Action abstraction in dedicated github readme.
+You can find more information about Action abstraction in the dedicated GitHub readme.
 Or you can use it as a regular async function and work with regular Promises.

 ### Mint